asiudhgfiuashgiuashg/object-maker/README.md

-# shape-maker
+# map-maker
-draw shapes over images for tile-game
+gui for map creation